-The Arete plugin makes available a moodle web service and requires the instantiation of security tokens to accept the REST calls.
+Arete plugin makes available a moodle web service and requires the instantiation of security tokens to accept the REST calls.

-Figure 11 - Moodle repository API of the 'AR experience' module
+Figure 11.
+Moodle repository API of the 'AR experience' module.

-4.6 3D assets with the Graphics Language Transmission Format (glTF) (ISO/IEC 12113:2022)
+4.6.
+3D assets with the Graphics Language Transmission Format (glTF) (ISO/IEC 12113:2022)

-4.6.1 General
+4.6.1.
+General

 In the era of multimedia computing, 3D assets and computer graphics have gained crucial importance.
 They are used in a wide variety of applications, from video games and film animation to industrial additive manufacturing.
-Typical properties of a 3D asset include geometry, topology, material/appearance and behavior.
+Typical properties of a 3D asset include geometry, topology, material/appearance and behaviour.
 One of its peculiarities is that it can be fully animated, which makes it an indispensable resource for animating characters and special effects.
 Also, by using it in the initial stages of a project, there is a three-dimensional blueprint that can be tested for multiple scenarios, which in turn saves a lot of time and resources.

 To simplify creation and distribution, information about 3D models is typically stored in a unique file in a format that computers can understand, either as plain text or as binary data.
 Currently, there are numerous 3D file formats, each of which has its own purpose and use case.
-Most formats fall into one of two categories: proprietary and neutral.
+Most formats fall into one of 2 categories: proprietary and neutral.

-1. Proprietary includes 3D formats that can be used only with specific software.
-Technical documentation of their structure often is not provided, outdated or incomplete.
-Formats in this category are very efficient, although not flexible.
-Some prominent file formats in this category are:

-- a) BLEND: Blender's file format is one of the most complete ones.
-It allows for storing data about 3D models, colors, textures, scenes and even animations.
+- 1. Proprietary includes 3D formats that can be used only with specific software.
+Because they were developed for specific software, the files in this category are very efficient, although not flexible.
+Some prominent file formats in this category are: - a) BLEND: Blender's file format is one of the most complete ones.
+It allows for storing data about 3D models, colours, textures, scenes and even animations.
 This software is used in the design, video game and animation industries. - b) .SKP: It's used in SketchUp, an accessible 3D modelling software used mainly for concept designs and renders.
-It's a popular format among interior designers and architects. - c) .3DM: Used as the standard format in Rhino and Grasshopper.
+It's a popular format among interior designers and architects.

+- c) .3DM: Used as the standard format in Rhino and Grasshopper.
 It is popular in the industrial design and architecture industries due to the complex models it can generate, which can be stored in 3DM files as parametric surfaces or simpler meshes. - d) .3DS: Originally developed in the early 1990s for Autodesk 3D Studio, it stores information on the makeup of 3D vector graphics.
 This includes mesh data, material attributes, camera, and lighting information, and more.
-3DS is an old binary-based file format, restricted which means it's restricted to descriptors rather than the actual image itself. (https://en.wikipedia.org/wiki/.3ds). - 2.
+3DS is an old binary-based file format, restricted which means it's restricted to descriptors rather than the actual image itself. - 2.
 Neutral 3D formats are cross-platform or software-independent, which means that an asset can be modified by different software that supports the file format.
-Well-known examples of the neutral format are: - a) OBJ: OBJect was developed by Wavefront Technologies in the 1980s.
-This format is the most used 3D file type, which offers the simplest file support and is the least detailed. (https://en.wikipedia.org/wiki/Wavefront.obj file). - b) STL: This is the most popular format in the digital manufacturing industry.
+A case in point for the known neutral format is: - a) OBJ: OBJect was developed by Wavefront Technologies in the 1980s.
+This format is the most used 3D file type, which offers the simplest file support and is the least detailed. - b) STL: This is the most popular format in the digital manufacturing industry.
 The 3D models are represented as a triangular mesh with a variable density that does not contain colours, textures, or scenes.
-This makes this format very suitable for computer-aided manufacturing (CAM), rapid prototyping and 3D printing. - c) FBX: An abbreviation of "Filmbox" a film capture tool from Kaydara, which developed the file format in 2005.
-Today, the format is governed by Autodesk as a "free platform-independent 3D authoring and interchange format that provides access to 3D content from most 3D vendors".
+This makes this format very suitable for computer-aided manufacturing (CAM), rapid prototyping and 3D printing. - c) FBX: An abbreviation of "Filmbox" a movie capture tool from Kaydara, which developed the file format in 2005.
+Today the format is governed by Autodeskas a "free platform-independent 3D authoring and interchange format that provides access to 3D content from most 3D vendors".
 It is a very popular 3D file type well suited for high-end games and computer-generated imagery (CGI) in film.